oslokommune/okctl/userdocs/src/getting-started/create-application.md

 This section describes what happens behind the scenes in the process described above.
 You can skip this entirely, it's just for educational purposes.

-This demonstrates how you can use Argo CD in conjunction with some of the other components we have installed in the base cluster.
+This demonstrates how you can use Argo CD in conjunction with some other components we have installed in the base cluster.
 In your git repository, save the following definitions under a directory, e.g, `{git_root}/deployment/2048/`.

 **NB:** Remember to change the values in brackets `{...}` so they match your cluster setup.